predragmandic/secure-primitives/README.md

 secure-primitives
 =================

-Set of classes that imitate primitive data types in C++.
-The difference is that they do not store raw values in memory and thus prevent using tools such as scanmem to locate and modify them.
-Good for preventing game cheats.
+The idea is to have entities that emulate primitive data types (support casting and operators that behave in the same way) but never store raw data in memory.
+This will prevent using tools such as "scanmem" to manipulate the data by searching and accessing memory directly.
+As a result, a program/game that stores its sensitive data as secure-primitives, gets more durable to cheats and "game trainers".